scott/do_addon_connector/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 Copyright 2022 Scott Miller, Helpy.io, Inc.

 ## Note
 This integration is used in production at [Helpy.io](https://helpy.io) where it was extracted and turned into a gem.
-At Helpy we were fortunate enough to gain early access to the add-ons marketplace as a beta partner.
+At Helpy we were fortunate enough to gain early access to the add-ons marketplace as a beta partner, and felt it was only appropriate to contribute this work back to accelerate the integration process at other companies.